Lesbian: Theatre

 The first stage production to feature a lesbian kiss and open depiction of two women in love is the 1907 Yiddish play God of Vengeance (Got fun nekome) by Sholem Asch.
 Rivkele, a young woman, and Manke, a prostitute in her father's brothel, fall in love.
 On March 6, 1923, during a performance of the play in a New York City theatre, producers and cast were informed that they had been indicted by a Grand Jury for violating the Penal Code that defined the presentation of "an obscene, indecent, immoral and impure theatrical production."
 They were arrested the following day when they appeared before a judge.
 Two months later, they were found guilty in a jury trial.
 The producers were fined $200 and the cast received suspended sentences.
 The play is considered by some to be "the greatest drama of the Yiddish theater".
 God of Vengeance was the inspiration for the 2015 play Indecent by Paula Vogel, which features lesbian characters Rifkele and Manke.
-Indecent was nominated for the 2017 Tony Award for Best Play and Drama Desk Award for Outstanding Play.
+Indecent was nominated for multiple 2017 Tony Awards.

 Broadway musical The Prom featured lesbian characters Emma Nolan and Alyssa Greene.
 In 2019, the production was nominated for six Tony Awards, including Best Musical, and received the Drama Desk Award for Outstanding Musical.
 A performance from The Prom was included in the 2018 Macy's Thanksgiving Day Parade and made history by showing the first same-sex kiss in the parade's broadcast.
 Jagged Little Pill featured lesbian character Jo, who is dealing with her religious mother's disapproval.